broadinstitute/orsp-pub/docker/DOCKER-README.md

 #Docker Compose File

-In order to use a local container instance of Docker, you'll need to check the folling list:
+In order to use a local container instance of Docker, you'll need to check the following list:

 - Make sure that you have orsp-config folder at the root level of the orsp-pub project.
 This should have the three config files that the app needs. (application.yml, big-query.json and orsp-client.json)
-- Complete that the docker-compose.yml is refering to the orsp-config  folder's path
+- Ensure that the docker-compose.yml is referring to the orsp-config folder's path
 - To create a new image in your local docker, run:
   - `docker build -t orsp-pub-local --build-arg build_env=dev`
   - Check if the image has been mounted properly using `docker images -a`, you should see a complete